-Cooling water or other external coolant circulates beneath the bottom of the bath tank to provide cooling.
+Cooling water or other external coolant should be used for operation below 50° C. Above this range the cooling effect from heat losses to the room is usually sufficient.
+The cooling fluid circulates around the sides and bottom of the bath tank to provide cooling.
 The cooling fluid must be of constant temperature and flow rate for good temperature stability.
-For optimum control stability the temperature difference between the cooling water and bath fluid should be about 20°C. Temperatures for this fluid below 15°C are not recommended.
+For optimum control stability, the temperature difference between the cooling water and bath fluid should be about 5° C- 10° C. The coolant stability should be $\pm 0.5^{\circ}$ C or better for best results.

-Attach $\frac{1}{4}$ inch I.D. hose lines to the tubes protruding from the back of the bath.
-Fasten the hoses tightly with hose clamps.
+Attach 1/2 inch I.D. hose lines to the tubes protruding from the back of the bath.
+Fasten the hoses tightly with fittings capable of 60-70 psig or more.
 Cooling fluid pressure should not exceed the capability of the lines attached.
 Connect a valve in line with the cooling water to regulate the flow rate.
 Run the outlet line to a drain or tank.